-If the closing level of each Index on any Review Date (other than the final Review Date) is greater than or equal to its Call Value, the notes will be automatically called and investors will receive on the applicable Call Settlement Date the \$1,000 principal amount plus the Call Premium Amount, applicable to that Review Date.
+Because the closing level of each Index on the first Review Date is greater than or equal to its Call Value, the notes will be automatically called for a cash payment, for each \$1,000 principal amount note, of \$1,125.00 (or \$1,000 plus the Call Premium Amount applicable to the first Review Date), payable on the applicable Call Settlement Date.
 No further payments will be made on the notes.